frvncisco/frvncisco/README.md

 <h1 align="center">✨ Hi, I'm Francisco Santana ✨</h1>
 <h4 align="center"><a href="https://www.linkedin.com/in/santanafrancisco/">LinkedIn</a> &bull; <a href="https://twitter.com/frvncisc__o">Twitter</a> <!--&bull; <a href="https://twitch.tv/">Twitch</a> &bull; <a href="">Blog</a> &bull; <a href="https://dev.to/philnash">DEV</a> &bull; &bull; <a href="https://stackoverflow.com/">Stack Overflow</a>--></h4>

-- 🌏 I live in Portland, Maine
+- 🌏 I live in Atlanta, GA
 - 🌱 I’m currently learning Javascript, React, Tailwind CSS, RTL, Cypress
 - 👯 I’m looking to collaborate on front-end web applications using the JAMstack
 - 💬 Ask me about JS, React